 With all of the “Pros” that we have discussed so far (and the long list of other “Pros” to come), you should expect a little sticker shock when you first review InMotion’s pricing packages.

-However, in recent months, InMotion has decided to price match the competition and make their services affordable to just about everyone.
+However, in recent months, InMotion has decided to almost price match the competition and make their services affordable to just about everyone.

 Before you get too excited, I encourage you to read the rest of this review, because InMotion’s pricing plan does come with a catch.